techidaily/site-win11-tips/source/_posts/boost-your-workflow-essential-wsl-2-strategies-for-dev-enthusiasts.md

 ## What Is Windows Subsystem for Linux 2?

  The Windows Subsystem for Linux 2 (WSL 2) is a Linux kernel built into Windows 10 and 11\.
 One of today's most valuable features is the Windows Subsystem for Linux (WSL).
-It lets Windows users run Linux distributions such as Ubuntu and Kali on Windows without having to dual-boot or[configure a specialized virtual machine](https://www.makeuseof.com/linux-virtual-machine-or-wsl/) .
+It lets Windows users run Linux distributions such as Ubuntu and Kali on Windows without having to dual-boot or [configure a specialized virtual machine](https://www.makeuseof.com/linux-virtual-machine-or-wsl/) .

  Without the need for further installation work, Windows users can instantly access the Linux command-line tools, programs, and utilities.
 Initially launched with Windows 10, the latest version–WSL 2, offers much more stability and power.

- In addition to being able to operate the Linux terminal, Windows users can even[run Linux GUI applications with WSL 2 on Windows](https://www.makeuseof.com/how-to-run-linux-gui-apps-with-wsl2/) with improved support for file I/O performance and OS functionality.
+ In addition to being able to operate the Linux terminal, Windows users can even [run Linux GUI applications with WSL 2 on Windows](https://www.makeuseof.com/how-to-run-linux-gui-apps-with-wsl2/) with improved support for file I/O performance and OS functionality.

 ## How Does the Windows Subsystem for Linux Benefit Developers?